Surfboardv2ray/IPGeolocation/README.md

 ### CHAIN REACTION
 🧧 Adding your configs to [chainreaction/config.txt](./chainreaction/config.txt) will trigger a "Chain Reaction" that will do all the steps above subsequently, with a single effort.

+⚠️ BEWARE that Chain Reaction Step 3, or "IP Geolocations" is time taking, so adjust the number of your configs accordingly and avoid unnecessary triggers.
+Or simply cancel the workflow if you did, by mistake.

 ### Certain Address Replacer
 🧧 For an extra feature, you could replace certain config addresses as `addresses_to_change` variable in [limitbreaker/limitbreaker.py](./limitbreaker/limitbreaker.py), by putting your configs in [limitbreaker/limited.txt](./limitbreaker/limited.txt).
 New configs with replaced addresses will be at `limitbreaker/limitbreaker.txt`.